 Donna Raskin

 Donna Raskin has had a long career as a health and fitness writer and editor of books and magazine articles.
-She bikes in nearby county park, lifts weights, takes Zumba, and loves to walk/run with her dog, Dolly.
+A certified run coach who has practiced yoga for many years, she also loves to lift weights, dance, and go for long walks with her hound dog, Dolly.